-How many more lives will be put at risk, where money is the ultimate aim along with inconvenience!
+How many more lives will be put at risk, where the money is the ultimate aim along with inconvenience!

-For me personally, one life is too many, unfortunately statistics show hundreds of lives are lost every year to electrocution, and in most cases these lives could have been saved if it had been Inspected / Maintained properly.
+For me personally, one life is too many, unfortunately, statistics show hundreds of lives are lost every year to electrocution, and in most cases, these lives could have been saved if it had been Inspected / Maintained properly.

-But the work has been carried out properly, we used Fred the painter to install the electrical systems, he said he know how! or labourers being used to do electrical work and many items missed because the client does not want to pay the true price, of doing it properly!
+But the work has been carried out properly, we used Fred the painter to install the electrical systems, he said he know-how! or labourers being used to do electrical work and many items missed because the client does not want to pay the true price, of doing it properly!
 So the cheap contractor cuts corners in order to get the job at any cost.

 Time and time again, I have lost work personally and know many other people within the industry that have lost work, because their quote, /estimates were too high.